- 0 views

 Third is rebates.
 The cost of installing an EV charging station is expensive, however federal rebates and credits have made EV charging stations much more affordable.
 Rebates and credits for EV chargers are first come first serve, meaning that the money allocated towards rebates is a finite amount of money.
 Although rebates are not expected to run out for quite a period of time, utilizing rebates while they are available is strongly recommended to get the EV infrastructure you want and need.

 Fourth is the type of charging station.
 It is important to know your market and to understand the needs of those who will be utilizing your EV charging station when choosing the type of charger that is right for you.
 For residential areas where there will be a low traffic volume, a level 1 charger would be best advised with a charging duration of 8 hours.
 Unlike residential areas, business areas with higher volumes of traffic have two types of charging stations to choose from.
 The first is a level 2 charger that has a charging duration ranging from 1.5 hours to 3 hours.
-Level 2 chargers are best used for moderate traffic areas like offices and shopping centers where cars can charge while consumers are doing something productive.
+Level 2 chargers are best used for moderate traffic areas like offices and shopping centers where electric vehicles can charge while consumers are doing something productive.
 The second option is a level 3 charger, otherwise known as a direct current fast charger (DCFC) with a charging duration ranging from 20 minutes to an hour.
 Level 3 chargers are best used for high traffic areas where consumers want a quick charge like service stations, rest stops, gas stations, highways, and convenience stores.
 Knowing which charger fits your needs best is crucial to having useful and efficient charging infrastructure that is suited to the type of user that will utilize your chargers.

 Maverick Electric Vehicle Services are experts when it comes to all things EV charging infrastructure and can guide you from the very beginning of the process right through to your EV charging station being turned on and becoming operational.
 Call us or request a quote online to speak to our team of EV experts and get started on your EV charging infrastructure project today!